Never buy a pair of glasses again

 That’s more or less £2.50 per portion.
 Compare that to a typical cafe or take away lunch at £7.50, and by bringing a packed lunch to work, I save £5.

 A fiver a day, okay, that’ll get me another coffee or two.
 But really, what’s a fiver a day when you get home and all you want to do is throw off your shoes and forget about the office until the next morning?

-Nine times out of ten I’d chose the extra half hour on the couch.
+Nine times out of ten I’d choose the extra half hour on the couch.
 But grumbling through my southwestern chicken and avocado power salad, I continued with the calculations.
 Let’s see, what’s £5 over a week: £25.
 Enough for a few trips to the flicks or lunch at a Michelin-starred restaurant.
 What about a month: £110.
 A weekend city break in a quaint 4-star hotel.
 Six months: £660.
 An around the world flight for one person.
 A year: £1300.
-Two of the latest iPad Pros.
+The latest iPad Pro.

 There are few things we do every day less rational and unconscious than wearing glasses.
 And just like with the lunch example, this can be seen clearly in the numbers.
 Here at London Vision Clinic, we worked out the cost of wearing glasses over ten years and compared it to the cost of having Laser Eye Surgery.

 With the price of a new pair of glasses estimated at between £250 and £500, replaced every two years, we put the average daily cost of wearing glasses at 34p per day on the low end, and 69p per day on the high end.